 In most cases, a uniform VAT rate of 10% is applicable to the majority of products.
 Items and services falling under the state’s emphasized and incentivized policies are subject to a reduced VAT rate of 5%.
 Moreover, a VAT rate of 0% is in place for goods and services that are exported along with their delivery.

-2024 Update: As per Resolution 110/2023/QH15 from the National Assembly of Vietnam, there has been a reduction in the VAT rate for eligible goods and services from 10% to 8%, still effective from January 1st, 2024 to June 30th, 2024.
+2023 Update: As per Decree 44/2023/ND-CP from the National Assembly of Vietnam, there has been a reduction in the VAT rate for eligible goods and services from 10% to 8%, effective from July 1st to December 31st, 2023.
 This policy aims to enhance economic revival and growth following the pandemic.
 Nevertheless, there exist three sets (Appendix I, II, and III) of taxable products in the decree above that are excluded from this tax reduction.
 These items pertain to various categories such as information technology and financial services.

 In Vietnam, a clear differentiation exists between products that are VAT-exempt and those that are subject to a 0% VAT rate, as outlined in Circular 219/2013/TT-BTC.
 Precisely, exports and their accompanying delivery are categorized with a 0% VAT rate, and businesses engaged in this industry still need to fulfill the VAT registration and reporting procedures.